-Yesterday I cleaned up some of the remaining gluck from one of the raised beds and netted several nice bunches of leeks and some really woody celery.
+Yesterday I cleaned up the remains from one of the raised beds and netted several nice bunches of leeks and some really woody celery.

 On hand in the kitchen I had a giant purple onion waiting for something but I couldn’t remember what.
 A few other ingredients from the fridge and presto, leek soup.